Rehamanikandan/Speech-Command-Recognition/README.md

 # Speech-Command-Recognition
-Developed a deep convolutional LSTM network for speech command recognition.
+The purpose of the project is to develop deep convolutional LSTM network for speech command recognition.
+The project is motivated by using spectrograms as inputs to the hybrid deep convolutional LSTM for speech emotion recognition.
+The trained proposed model using four convolutional layers for high-level feature extraction from input spectrograms, LSTM layer for accumulating long-term dependencies and finally dense layer.